zz0209/SHBT261_mini_proj1/REPORT.md

 A key aspect of this project is investigating the effectiveness of transfer learning for deep learning models.
 We leverage pre-trained weights from ImageNet, a much larger dataset, and examine how this initialization affects both training dynamics and final performance on our smaller Caltech-101 dataset.
 Understanding transfer learning is crucial for practical applications where labeled data may be limited, making this investigation particularly relevant for real-world scenarios.

-If time permits, we also plan to conduct ablation studies to understand how key design choices impact performance.
-These experiments will investigate factors such as input image resolution, the presence or absence of data augmentation, and the choice of optimization algorithm.
-Such studies provide insights into which components are most critical for success and help build intuition about deep learning systems.
+We also conduct ablation studies to understand how key design choices impact performance.
+These experiments investigate the effects of input image resolution (comparing 64×64, 128×128, and 224×224 pixel inputs) and data augmentation (comparing training with and without augmentation).
+Such studies provide insights into which components are most critical for success and help build intuition about deep learning systems, revealing that higher resolution improves accuracy up to a point (128×128 provides good trade-offs) and that augmentation effects depend on training duration and model capacity.

 Ultimately, through detailed experimentation and analysis, we aim to provide practical insights into which approaches work best for this classification task and understand the underlying reasons.
 These lessons should generalize beyond this specific dataset and inform future work on similar image classification problems with limited training data.

 ### 1.3 Dataset Description

 **Caltech-101 Dataset Overview**:

 - **Source**: Computational Vision Group at Caltech
 - **Total categories**: 102 (101 object categories + 1 background category)
 - **Total images**: Approximately 9,000 images
 - **Image characteristics**:
   - Color images with varying resolutions
   - Objects typically centered but with varying scales
   - Natural backgrounds with some clutter